musicofmusix/painted/README.md

 ![](img/glsl-voronoi.png)

 While we do work in GLSL this time, the core logic is exactly the same as the Blender shadergraph implementation.
-We have UVs sent from the CPU and previous shaders, and theVoronoi function (implemented in the same file) acts as the “seed”.
+We have UVs sent from the CPU and previous shaders, and the Voronoi function (implemented in the same file) acts as the “seed”.

 ### n-dot-l Toon Shading